DUCTILE IRON PIPES C Class DN800

 (6) High productivity.
 To the wall thickness of tube under 10mm, the speed of continuous casting is 1 meter/min, to the wall thickness of tube under 20mm, the speed of continuous casting is 0.5 meter/min, which is high efficiency that centrifugal or other casting tech couldn't reach.

-Q: How much is a ductile iron pipe dn400?
+- Q: How much is the installation cost of the ductile iron tube?

 Send your message to us